Last Updated: February 8, 2026 | All Prices Independently Verified

 The point is not that IPTV makes you rich.
 The point is that cable TV represents one of the most overpriced recurring expenses in the average household budget, and IPTV eliminates that expense while providing more content and greater flexibility.

 One of the most important differentiators between IPTV providers is whether they offer a free trial.
 A free trial lets you verify that the service works well on your specific device, in your specific location, with your specific internet connection, and for your specific viewing preferences before you spend any money.
-Four of our five recommended providers offer free trials.
+Four of the five providers listed here advertise a free trial option.

 | Provider | Trial Length | Channels | Limitations | Credit Card? |